probonopd/live-iso-boot/README.md

 Fedora-type ISOs use a set of projects-tools, including
  * dracut  (the system that creates the initamfs used on the Live ISO)
- * lorax (the system that builds the live ISO, it calls dracut and tells it which modules to inculde in the initramfs)
+ * lorax (the system that builds the live ISO, it calls dracut and tells it which modules to inculde in the initramfs; currently it apparently uses dracut --nomdadmconf --nolvmconf --xz --add "livenet dmsquash-live convertfs pollcdrom" --omit plymouth)

 So to get additional functionality into Fedora live systems, I need to
  * Write a dracut module that does what I need and get the dracut project to accept it